hardtekpt/M690B-Wiki/docs/Reference/generating_docs.md

     mike alias <version> <alias>
 ```

-# Github Actions
+## Github Actions

 In order to aumotate the deployment of the documentation a Gihtub Action has been used.
+Every time changes are pushed to main branch and action is triggered to build and deploy the documentation.
+To control which version of the documentation will be built, a VERSION file on the root of the repository contains the current version.